Maple Roasted Carrots Recipe & Ways to Eat the Greens21. August 2019

 Carrot greens store a long time in the crisper.
 I put mine in slightly dampened paper towels, roll them up tightly, then place in a plastic newspaper bag.
 This helps to keep them from wilting, although they won’t last indefinitely stored fresh.
 Since my crisper was stuffed full of carrots and greens, I decided to dehydrate a lot of the greens.
 I stripped the smaller carrot greens from the large main stem.
 Then I followed my dehydrator’s directions for drying fresh herbs.
 Most of the greens were dried and crispy after three hours.
 Once dried, I lightly crumbled them up and stored in a mason jar.
 Now I’ll be able to add dried carrot greens to soups or roasted veggies throughout the year.

-I stored my dehydrated carrot greens in a mason jar labeled with our Eat Your Veggies canning labels.
+I stored my dehydrated carrot greens in a mason jar with our Eat Your Veggies canning labels.

 Cooking with Carrot Greens